Bachelor of Communication – Broadcast Media Studies

 Students examine current conditions and developments in the broadcaster’s workplace, workday issues, and the rights and responsibilities associated with the world of work.
 Students are also coached on the tools required to secure work experience employment, including resume and cover letter writing, portfolio building and interview skills.
 Potential employers and industry professionals are invited to present their perspectives and expectations, and graduates from the program are asked to describe their work term experiences.
 This course is also a forum for regular communication with the work experience coordinator.

 Learn more about the academic program.

 Broadcast Media Studies students participate in the work term during the spring semester following the third year of studies.
 The 450 hours required for the completion of the work term must be completed within the May – August period.

 - Both COMM 4490 and the work term are non-credit courses and have fees attached to them.
-Please consult the 2017/18 Fee Schedule for more information.
+Please consult the 2018/19 Tuition and Fee Schedules for more information.

 - You will be responsible for your own transportation to and from the work site.

 - If you accept a work experience position outside of Calgary or your own hometown, you will be responsible for your own relocation expenses in that location unless otherwise indicated by the employer.

 - The majority of work terms will require the use of a vehicle.
 Other specific positions may require the use of your own equipment (i.e., recording device).